 Good Hotel Guide Review

-Study/sitting room, bar, garden room, main dining room, Indian room, free Wi-Fi, in-room TV (Freeview), civil wedding licence, 30-acre grounds (gardens, children’s play area), restaurant wheelchair accessible.
+study/sitting room, bar, garden room, main dining room, Indian room, in-room TV (Freeview), civil wedding licence, 30-acre grounds, restaurant wheelchair accessible.

 at lunch and dinner.

-in bedrooms, sitting room and bar, not in restaurant.
+in some bedrooms (£20 per stay), sitting room and bar, not in restaurant.